 Global health networks are buzzing with a term used to describe a rising chronic condition that has become more prevalent throughout the developed world.
 This condition is being recognized as the precursor to many of the health concerns that afflict the wealthiest of nations, and it is being recognized as a contributing cause of diabetes, obesity, inflammatory illness, and even cancers.

 What is this condition?
 Under-nutrition.
-It’s the state of having enough calories per day to eat but not enough nutritional elements per day in those calories to stay well and avoid illness.
+It’s the state of having enough calories per day to eat but not enough nutrition per day in those calories to stay well and avoid illness.
 On the outside, people who are undernourished look the same, but on the inside, they are aging at a rapid rate.

 Under-nutrition means lacking sufficient enzymes, antioxidants, phytonutrients and nutritional co-factors to maintain a robust immune system.
 People who are undernourished frequently have food cravings, digestive issues, a lack of energy and poor sleep quality.

 We need only look at the fast food industrial complex that produces a hamburger with over 50 ingredients to see a classic example of “food” sufficient in calories but lacking nutritionally.
 The same issues apply to any processed food for that matter.

 Take, for example, a Big Mac®.
 According to McDonald’s, a Big Mac® is made of: “100% Beef Patty, Big Mac Bun, Pasteurized Process American Cheese, Big Mac Sauce, Shredded Lettuce, Pickle Slices, Onions.”
 Most of the fixings sound pretty straightforward, until you get to the bun and the sauce, which is when the ingredient list gets longer.

 Enriched flour (bleached wheat flour, malted barley flour, niacin, reduced iron, thiamin mononitrate, riboflavin, folic acid); water; high fructose corn syrup and/or sugar; soybean oil and/or canola oil